-The Henry’s Fork of the Snake River is world famous for fly fishing and is curtailed here to form the 7,000 acre Island Park Reservoir, popular to both anglers and boaters.
-The Henry’s Fork then winds through the meadows of one of Idaho’s most premiere state parks, Harriman State Park, also known as the Railroad Ranch.
+The Henry's Fork of the Snake River is world famous for fly fishing and is curtailed here to form the 7,000-acre Island Park Reservoir, popular to both anglers and boaters.
+The Henry's Fork then winds through the meadows of one of Idaho's premiere state parks, Harriman State Park, also known as the Railroad Ranch.

-Don’t forget to travel the Mesa Falls Scenic Byway.
-Mesa Falls is 65′ high and can be viewed from an observation point high above the falls.
-Upper Mesa Falls is 112′ and has a network of viewing platforms, as well as a visitors center.
+Don't forget to travel the Mesa Falls Scenic Byway.
+Mesa Falls is 65 feet high and can be viewed from an observation point high above the falls.
+Upper Mesa Falls is 112 feet and has a network of viewing platforms, as well as a visitors center.

 Just before the Montana border, you will find Henrys Lake and Henrys Lake State Park.
 Located only 15 miles west of Yellowstone National Park, this high mountain lake is the kind of place fishermen dream about, boasting record trout.
 The state park is open in summer and fall for anglers to fish for cutthroat, brook and rainbow-cutthroat hybrid trout, referred cut-bow.